hmjatt/React-Facts-ReactJS/README.md

 ## Steps I followed to complete this project

+0. ### Initialize Project
+	- [x] Initailize the project using `npx create-react-app react-facts` which created a complete **React App** pre-configured and pre-installed with all the dependencies.

 1. ### Project part 1 - markup
 	- [ ] 4:44
 2. ### Pop quiz!